Alex Bregman Preview, Player Props: Astros vs. Diamondbacks

 Alex Bregman At The Plate

-- Among qualified hitters in MLB play, he ranks 75th in batting average, 21st in on-base percentage, and 78th in slugging.
+- Bregman leads Houston with a slugging percentage of .432, fueled by 54 extra-base hits.

-- Bregman has picked up an RBI in 38.6% of his games this year, with more than one RBI in 14.6% of his games.
-He has also plated three or more runs in eight contests.
+- He ranks 66th in batting average, 21st in on base percentage, and 78th in slugging among the qualified hitters in MLB.

-- He has scored in 48.7% of his games this season, with two or more runs scored in 12.7%.
+- Bregman has an RBI in 61 of 159 games this season, with multiple RBI in 23 of them.
+He has also driven home three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.